 A herniated disk refers to a problem with one of the rubbery cushions, called disks, that sit between the vertebrae that stack to make the spine.
 A spinal disk has a soft, jellylike center called a nucleus.
 The nucleus is encased in a tougher, rubbery exterior, known as the annulus.
 A herniated disk occurs when some of the nucleus pushes out through a tear in the annulus.
 A herniated disk is sometimes called a slipped disk or a ruptured disk.
 A herniated disk, which can occur in any part of the spine, most often occurs in the lower back.

 While some people may have no symptoms from a herniated disk, and may have even had a herniated disk prior to a rear-end collision, the impact of a rear-end collision can cause herniated disk symptoms.
 Many people have no symptoms from a herniated disk, but depending on where the herniated disk is, it can result in pain, numbness, or weakness in an arm or a leg.
-Slipped or herniated disks can also be treated conservatively, and surgery is typically not necessary.
+Slipped or herniated disk injuries can also be treated conservatively, and surgery is typically not necessary.
 However, serious complications and long-term injury can occur if it’s left untreated.

 Spinal stenosis